patorsiang/patorsiang.github.io/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Customize Next.js 13 by me

-- to update Next.js v12 to v13
-- to set PWA
-- to set SEO
-- to set up the internationalization
-- to set not-found

 ## Deploy on Vercel